Renart84/Auto-Building/docs/source/installation.rst

 Installation
 ------------

-Auto-Building comes with a custom interface to siplify the creation process.
+Auto-Building comes with a custom interface to simplify the creation process.
+But is not mandatory for the generated building to work.

 To install it, go to:
 **Top menu** -> **Edit** -> **Preferences** -> **Addons** -> **Install**.